Skip to main content

 ROI Analysis

-The debt-to-income ratio, calculated by dividing the median debt by the one-year earnings, is approximately 0.41.
-This suggests that the median debt is about 41% of the average annual earnings one year after graduation.
+The debt-to-income ratio, calculated using the median debt and the one-year earnings, is approximately 0.41.
+This indicates that the median debt is about 41% of the first-year earnings.

 Generated from College Scorecard & IPEDS data